rvflash/awql/README.md

 ````

 #### SELECT * FROM ...

+Note that with limits of Adwords tables, some fields will be exclude in this case.
+Indeed, some fields in the same table are uncompatibles, the most incompatible are thus excluded.

 ```bash
 ~ $ awql -c -v -i "123-456-7890" -e "SELECT * FROM CREATIVE_CONVERSION_REPORT DURING 20150101,20150106\G"